yuwzho/acme-fitness-store/azure-spring-apps-enterprise/README.md

 az extension add --name spring
 ```
 Note - `spring` CLI extension `1.14.0` or later is a pre-requisite to enable the
-latest Enterprise tier functionality to configure VMware Tanzu Components.
+latest Enterprise plan functionality to configure VMware Tanzu Components.
 Use the following
-command to remove previous versions and install the latest Enterprise tier extension:
+command to remove previous versions and install the latest Enterprise plan extension:

 If the extension is already installed, update it with the following command